-GDA94 heights to AHD separation values interpolated from AUSGeoid have an estimated uncertainty of ±0.06 m, at the 95% confidence interval (Brown et al., 2011).
-In most cases, AUSGeoid provides a Relative Uncertainty (RU) comparable to 12 mm \sqrt{k} in km for relative height transfer.
 For more information refer to the Guideline for Control Surveys by Differential Levelling.
-When computing AHD heights and height differences derived from GNSS using AUSGeoid, at least three survey control marks should be observed to confirm the published AHD heights, AUSGeoid and the GNSS observations.
+When computing AHD heights and height differences derived from GNSS using an AUSGeoid model, at least three survey control marks should be observed to confirm the published AHD heights, AUSGeoid and the GNSS observations.

-If better than 12 mm \sqrt{k} in km RU for a derived AHD height difference is required, the survey should adopt the equipment, techniques and processes described in the Guideline for Control Surveys by Differential Levelling.
+If better than 12 mm \ $\sqrt{k}$ in km RU for a derived AHD height difference is required, the survey should adopt the equipment, techniques and processes described in the Guideline for Control Surveys by Differential Levelling.